thaboxan/CDV01_Career_Goals_Reflection_THAJAF449_WFO2401_GROUPA_ThaboJafta_CDV01/README.md

 1. Pass my Codespace Academy and Scrimba certification with a distinction to give myself a competitive edge.
 2. Dedicate at least 40+ hours per week to studying the course material.
 3. Practice building small projects using Tailwind CSS to solidify my understanding.
-4. learn to manage my time effectively and efficiently by using applications such as Pomadora and Notion.
+4. learn to manage my time effectively and efficiently by using applications such as Pomodora and Notion.

 **Goal 2:**
 1. Choose a website template and framework.